mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 When it comes to making tight manoeuvres, there is no time to make decisions by committee.
-On larger ships, there is a captain making the call but even on the mightiest capital ship, the pilot must often make split- second decisions that affect the safety and wellbeing of the entire crew, not to mention the integrity of the ship itself.
+On larger ships, there is a captain making the call but even on the mightiest capital ship, the pilot must often make split-second decisions that affect the safety and wellbeing of the entire crew, not to mention the integrity of the ship itself.
 Pilot skill is divided into three categories: small craft, spacecraft and capital ships.
 Knowledge